 Program Advising Center: Academic advisors in the Program Advising Center support students in a variety of ways.
-They assist college transfer, Business & Hospitality, Criminal Justice, Human Services, and Public Service Administration students with determining their first semester set of classes.
-They also assist with the process of transferring to a bachelor's degree-granting institution after completion of an associate's degree at A-B Tech.
+They assist college transfer students with selecting a pathway that best aligns with their intended 4-year degree as well as the process of transferring to a bachelor's degree-granting institution after completion of an associate degree.
+They also assist students pursuing Applied Science programs with determining their first semester set of classes.
 The Program Advising Center can also assist students with a number of guaranteed admissions programs at area universities.
 For more information contact the Center at programadvising@abtech.edu.